-Please note since the castle is a defensive structure, there are a number of slopes on the way to the keep.
+Please note since the castle is a defensive structure, there are several slopes on the way to the keep.

 You will need to walk approximately 15 minutes from the drop-off point to the castle entrance.

 Nara - Home to 8 UNESCO World Heritage Sites, Nara is a rewarding destination and a great spot for Japanese culture.